 Criminology is the scientific study of criminal behavior and the social institutions that deal with crime.
 The criminology major combines the resources of psychology and sociology, in order to effect a broad-based view of criminal behavior.

 In addition to course offerings, departmental majors are encouraged to work in community, social and/or correctional agencies where they can apply classroom knowledge to real problems.
-Students interested in pursuing a graduate degree are encouraged to complete the department’s Certificate in Scientific Analysis.
+Students interested in pursuing a graduate degree are encouraged to complete the department’s minor in Advanced Scientific Analysis.

 Students should complete all 100-and 200-level requirements before accumulating 60 credit hours (junior status).

 All prerequisites must be completed prior to enrollment in the following courses.